RovxBot/IntuneScripts/README.md

 # IntuneScripts 🚀

-Welcome to my IntuneScripts repository!
+Welcome to my Intune scripts repository!
 Here, you'll find a curated collection of scripts designed to make your Intune experience smoother.
 Remember, though: deploy at your own risk and always give things a test run before unleashing them in production.

 ## Disclaimer ⚠️

 While these scripts are crafted to be helpful, it's crucial to exercise caution.
 Test rigorously before deploying to ensure a seamless experience.
 Some scripts are still in development, so expect the unexpected.

+##CollectAppGUIDs

+Use this script to collect all the GUIDs of applications installed on you device.
+Handy for detection and uninstall commands for deployed apps.

 ## HomeDriveMigration 🏠